A holy card of the image of the Madonna dei Bisognosi, venerated in the church of Santa Maria in Aracoeli, Rome.

 A postcard of the crowns made for the coronation of the image of Our Lady Help of Christians, which took place in Turin on 17 May 1903.

 Santuario di Maria Ausiliatrice

 A vintage postcard from the shrine of Our Lady Help of Christians in Turin, Italy.

 A miraculous statue of Mary venerated in Schlanders, South Tyrol.

 A vintage postcard of a statue of Our Lady of Sorrows in Bergamo, Italy.

 The Madonna Addolorata in the church of San Nicola in Briatico, Italy.

-A painting of the Assumption of Mary in the church of the Certosa di San Martino in Naples, Italy.
+A fresco depicting the Triumph of the Holy Name of Mary in the church of San Pantaleo, Rome.